-Hi, my name is Stephanie Huff (but you can call me Steph).
-Welcome to my little corner of the web!
-I’m a 29 year old PhD student and solo female traveller with a knack for misadventure.
+Hi, my name is Steph and welcome to ‘The Pink Backpack’, my little corner of the web!
+I’m a 30-something global health researcher and solo female traveller with a knack for misadventure.

 I‘ve been attacked by a chimpanzee in Tanzania, drove a 35,000£ car rental into a ditch in Scotland, got food poisoning 10,000 ft up a mountain in Colombia and nitrogen narcosis 120 ft below the ocean in Belize.